 Q: ‘Why strengths?’
-A: Because when we identify and apply our strengths, we’re much more likely to be energised, engaged, more effective and more likely to do better work.
+A: Because when we identify and apply our strengths, we’re energised, engaged, more effective – and more likely to do better work.
 When all team members are aware of their own and their team-mates strengths, they are more likely to apply these assets to the team’s performance.

 Q: ‘Doesn’t that gloss over people’s weaknesses?’
 A: No. Of course, we all have weaknesses, things we’re just not that good at; however, within the strengths literature they’re often called ‘non-strengths’.
 No sneering please: this is not a cop-out.
 It’s important to make the distinction between a strength that is far less significant within an individual’s profile and a significant strength that, when over-used, can be a bigger liability.

 We can default to what we’re good at, even if it’s at the wrong time, in the wrong place and in the wrong situation.
 If you’ve ever had your latest great idea picked apart by a detail-orientated colleague, you’ll know what I mean.
 You’ll also know what I mean if you’re that detail-orientated person, wondering how on earth your colleague keeps coming up with ideas.